Lalola22/rnaseq_pipe/README.md

 **Notes:**

 * All programs used need to be added to `$PATH` (the dependencies check will pick up if they're not)
-* At this stage assumes your RNA-seq reads are Human... will update with an option to set the species for the transcript -> gene mapping soon.
-The transcript level data should be fine at this point if it manages to run through despite the species issue.

 ## Usage

-`./run_bioinformatics.sh "/path/to/data" "/path/to/results/dir" "number of cores"`
+`./run_bioinformatics.sh "/path/to/data" "/path/to/results/dir" "species" "number of cores"`

 * The first argument points to a directory containing condition-named directories with the paired end sequencing reads
     * e.g. `data/` may contain `{foo/,bar/}` and then `data/foo/` has `foo_1_R1.fastq.gz  foo_1_R2.fastq.gz  foo_2_R1.fastq.gz  foo_2_R2.fastq.gz  foo_3_R1.fastq.gz  foo_3_R2.fastq.gz`
-* The second arguement is the location you want results to be saved to.
+* The second argument is the location you want results to be saved to.
 If the directory does not exist it will be created
+* The third argument is the species to be used for tx - gene mapping, must be one of "Human", "Mouse", or "Rat"
+    * if there is another species that support is needed for just ask I can sort it!
-* The third arguement is the number of threads to allocate to this pipeline.
+* The fourth argument is the number of threads to allocate to this pipeline.
 The more the better: vroom vroom

 One approach to keeping the scripts used to create results associated with them will be to create a fresh clone of this repository prior to running the pipeline and saving the results within it e.g.